Hinulugang Taktak: History

-Folk knowledge has it that the name was derived from a large bell (taktak) that was thrown (hinulog) into the falls during the 15th century or the 16th century because the local villagers considered it too loud.
+Folk knowledge has it that the name was derived from a large bell (taktak) that was thrown (hinulog) into the falls during the 15th or 16th century because the local villagers considered it too loud.
 Since then, it has become known as Hinulugang Taktak or the place where the bell fell.
-One of Antipolo's iconic destinations, the other being the Antipolo Cathedral, Hinulugang Taktak is featured in the hymn Antipolo composed by German San Jose in 1929.
-The lyrics indicate that even at the time, it was already a popular recreational area.
+One of Antipolo's iconic destinations, the other being the Antipolo Cathedral, Hinulugang Taktak features in the hymn Antipolo composed by German San Jose in 1929.
+The lyrics indicate that even back then it was a popular recreational area.

 On 15 July 1952, five lots with a total area of 0.85 ha were reserved as a recreation area under the administration of the Antipolo Municipal Government.
 The largest lot came from the property of James O'Hara and Concepcion Francisco, while the rest came from the properties of Concepcion Leyba y Banson and the Manila Railroad Company.
-Beginning in the 1960s, the waters have become slowly polluted.
+Beginning in the 1960s, the waters have gradually become polluted.
 To stop the degradation of the falls, it was designated as a national park on 18 September 1990.
 As part of its conversion into a national park, the reserved area was increased to 3.2 ha.
 The rehabilitation began as early as 1991.
 Seven years later, up to 75 per cent of the area has been restored at a cost exceeding 45 million pesos.

 On 17 November 2000, it became a protected landscape under Proclamation No. 412, effectively transferring its administration to the Department of Environment and Natural Resources and the Rizal Provincial Government.
 It also mandated the use of the trust fund through the Integrated Protected Area Fund System to add to the limited funding for the park from the national government.
 Renewed efforts were made to rehabilitate the area in 2009, with an initial three-year budget of 100 million pesos, and in 2013.
-However, an oil spill in 2015 forced the closure of the park, further intensifying rehabilitation efforts.
+However, an oil spill in 2015 forced the closure of the park, followed by rehabilitation efforts.
 Private institutions also helped in the restoration, including photo exhibits, bamboo planting and other re-greening efforts in the area.
 Eleven days after the oil spill, the park was reopened to visitors.

 Hinulugang Taktak was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018), signed by President Rodrigo Duterte in July 2018.
 On 13 February 2020, Hinulugang Taktak reopened to the public after a long year of rehabilitation and featured recreational activities, including a spider web platform, hanging bridges, and a wall climbing facility.